ceccoemi/yasa/report/report.md

 2. tokenizes the words previously found with the `extractWords` function (in `preprocessing.cc` source code file);
 3. updates the underneath SQLite database using the `SqliteDictionary` class.

-We wrapped the C-written API of SQLite in the class `SqliteHandler` to make easier the usage.
+We wrapped the C-written API of SQLite with the class `SqliteHandler` to make the usage easier.
 The classifying is handled by a `Classifier` class that:

 1. reads the given text file with `TextFileReader`;